clips/pattern/README.txt

 INSTALLATION
 ============

 Pattern is written for Python 2.4+ (no support for Python 3 yet).
 The module has no external dependencies except when using LSA in the vector module, which requires NumPy (installed by default on Mac OS X).
-To install Pattern so that the module is available in all your scripts, from the command line do:
+To install Pattern so that the module is available in all your scripts, unzip the download and from the command line do:
-> cd pattern
+> cd pattern-2.0
 > python setup.py install

 If you have pip, you can automatically download and install from the PyPi repository: